MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/rationalize.md

 ### Business criteria

-Identify a workload that is supported by a member of the cloud strategy team’s business unit to ensure business transparency.
+To ensure business transparency, identify a workload that is supported by a member of the cloud strategy team’s business unit.
 Preferably choose one in which the team has a vested stake and strong motivation to move to the cloud.

 ### Technical criteria

 Select a workload that has minimum dependencies and can be moved as a small group of assets.
 We recommend that you select a workload with a defined testing path to make validation easier.

 The first workload is often deployed in an experimental environment with no operational or governance capacity.
-It's important to select a workload that does not interact with secure data.
+It's important to select a workload that doesn't interact with secure data.

 ### Qualitative analysis